-What are the benefits of a peninsula?
+What are the benefits of a kitchen peninsula design?

 A peninsula-style kitchen brings a lot of potential to your layout, especially if you have a small kitchen:

 - More counter space: Even compared to a kitchen island, a peninsula offers more worktop real estate.
-An island needs a pathway all around it, while a peninsula can sit in the same place and connect to a wall - so what would be a small patch of walkway becomes an additional worktop area instead.
+An island needs a pathway all around it, while a peninsula can sit in the same place and connect to a wall – so what would be a small patch of walkway becomes an additional kitchen worktop area instead.